 During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
-It decides if the end date for you care is medically appropriate.
+It decides if the end date for your care is medically appropriate.

-The Quality Improvement Organization is a group of doctors and other health care experts paid by the Federal government to check on and help improve the quality of care for people with Medicare.
-This includes reviewing plan decisions about when it's time to stop covering certain kinds of medical care.
-These experts are not part of our plan.
+The Quality Improvement Organization is a group of doctors and other health care experts paid by the Federal government to check on and help improve the quality of care for people with